Saša Popović

-Aleksandar "Saša" Popović (Александар Саша Поповић; 24 April 1954 — 1 March 2025) was a Serbian businessman, entrepreneur, musician and TV personality, best known for his time in Slatki greh and for creating the popular Balkan competition show Zvezde Granda.
+Aleksandar Popović (Александар Саша Поповић; 24 April 1954 – 1 March 2025) was a Serbian businessman, entrepreneur, musician and TV personality, best known for his time in Slatki greh and for creating the popular Balkan competition show Zvezde Granda.

 Popović was one of the most prominent people in the Balkan music scene, arguably shaping numerous careers of prominent musicians in the Ex-Yugoslav scene.
 He has founded the Grand Production label together with Lepa Brena and Slobodan Živojinović.

 Early life

-Popović was born on 24 April 1954 in the city of Novi Sad in the then-SFRY.
+Popović was born on 24 April 1954 in Novi Sad, which was then part of Socialist Federal Republic of Yugoslavia.
 He spent most of his youth there, after which he moved to Belgrade in 1996.
 He lived with his grandparents, parents, and sister who was five years older than him in a parish home next to a church where his grandfather served.
 At one point, Popović trained with the FK Vojvodina.
 His father, Konstantin, was a multi-instrumentalist and singer on Radio Vojvodina, which is why he wanted his heir to enter the world of music and start playing the accordion.
 He began attending a musical academy in 1964.
 His father would later die in a car crash when he was 24.